-It may be quite clean and thin.
-You may also find your discharge is sometimes opaque and white.
-Both of these are normal (source).
+It may be pretty clean and thin.
+You may also find your discharge is sometimes opaque and white (5).

 Your discharge may change throughout your pregnancy or even day to day.
-Pregnancy is full of hormonal changes and all of it will continue to impact the type and quantity of discharge you experience.
+Pregnancy is full of hormonal changes, which will continue to impact the type and quantity of discharge you experience.